Fx64b/fx64b.dev/content/hello-world.md

 read: '10 mins'
 ---

-# Hello World: Building Your First Next.js App with Markdown

 Welcome to my **first** blog post!
 In this tutorial, we'll explore how to create a simple Next.js application that uses Markdown files for content.
 We'll cover setting up the project, parsing Markdown, and displaying it on your site.

 ![Blog Post Screenshot](https://nextjs.org/_next/image?url=https%3A%2F%2Fassets.vercel.com%2Fimage%2Fupload%2Fv1723581090%2Ffront%2Fnext-conf-2024%2Ftakeover.png&w=1920&q=75)